MT2Analysis/MT2AnalysisRun2/README.md

 Be sure that the you created some data cards for the signal, not only the template data card

 ### Limit tests
-For limit calculation you need software Combine
+For limit calculation you need software Combine.
+To set up the necessary framework, see [here](https://twiki.cern.ch/twiki/bin/viewauth/SusyMECCA/SusyMT2cernETHLegacy#Setting_up_Combine).

 Combine the data cards